aragon/connect/README.md

 ## Documentation

 Please have a look at the [documentation website](https://connect.aragon.org/).
-If you never used the library before, we recommend starting with the [Getting Started](https://connect.aragon.org/guides/getting-started) guide.
+If you never used the library before, we highly recommend starting with the [Getting Started](https://connect.aragon.org/guides/getting-started) guide.

 ## Packages